 Welcome to 2 Step Divorces, a divorce mediation firm in Georgia.
 We help individuals and families navigate the process of divorce in two ways: providing information and specialized mediation services.

-Divorce education reduces stress by providing information about costs, common mistakes, good resources, and options through separation and divorce.
+Divorce education reduces stress.
 Just like you wouldn't buy a car without a little research, you shouldn't go blindly into the divorce process either.
-We provide free videos on common legal topics (including how to hire and use lawyers), booklets, online webinars and the in-class course "Crash Course Divorce" - a seminar you can take online or in person.
+We provide free videos on common legal topics (including how to hire and use lawyers), as well as "Crash Course Divorce" - a seminar you can take online or in person.

 We have found that spouses who take "Crash Course Divorce" together in a private appointment and then schedule their first mediation appointment about 2 weeks later typically have the highest success rate in achieving an "uncontested divorce" court filing.
 (After all, the "2 Steps" are reaching an agreement and then filing it with the court for approval.)
 Why?